 Yoga teaching is not regulated, meaning anyone can call themselves a yoga teacher.

-Many yoga Teaching Training Courses are completed online and sometimes over a weekend.
+Several online yoga Teaching Training Courses are completed over a weekend.

 Many yoga teachers have no accreditation

 There are no regulations to opening an accreditation body

 Because of this, it's become all but impossible to know if your yoga teacher is qualified to teach.
 But we're here to help.

 When assessing if your teacher is qualified there are three primary areas to focus on:

 Who was your teacher's trainer?

 What training they have completed